 You don’t even have to bother with making your own natural insecticide at home.
 So what do you need to get a handle on your mealybug problem?

 Rubbing alcohol, a few cotton swabs, and a spray bottle or watering can…that’s it!

 Here’s the process:

 1. Spot the mealybug (white cotton-like mounds on your plant)

-2. Isolate the infested succulents so the infestation doesn’t spread to your other plants.
+2. Isolate the infested succulents so the infestation doesn’t spread to your other pots and plants.